 “What will your college grade level be when you begin the 20xx-xx school year?"

 “What college degree or certificate will you be working on when you begin the 20xx-xx school year?”

-What about the final summer semester of the Physician Assistant Studies program?
+What about the final summer semester of the combined Bachelor and Master of Science Assistant Studies program?

 This very last summer semester is at the graduate level.
 Because the Penn College financial aid award year starts with summer semester, you need to complete a final FAFSA for it.
 And those three FAFSA questions above are answered as you would expect: Enrollment in a graduate or professional program.

-The Master of Science (M.S.) in Nursing Education program is a traditional graduate level program, so you can answer YES to the following question on the FAFSA:
+The Master of Science (M.S.) in Nursing Education program and our new Master of Science Physician Assistant Studies programs are both traditional graduate level programs, so you can answer YES to the following question on the FAFSA: